-Element 11.5: Program and Student Outcomes-6: COCA Annual and Mid-Cycle Reports (CORE)
+Element 11.6: COCA Annual and Mid-Cycle Reports (CORE)

-A COM having accreditation status must submit specified annual and mid-cycle reports to the COCA-at least 90 days prior to the COCA meeting at which the application will be considered.
+A COM having accreditation status must submit specified annual and mid-cycle reports to the COCA at least 90 days prior to the COCA meeting at which the application will be considered.

-Submission 11.5: Program and Student Outcomes -6: COCA Annual and Mid-Cycle Reports
+Submission 11.6: COCA Annual and Mid-Cycle Reports

-COCA staff will confirm that the COM has completed and Mid-Cycle Reports

-1. Complete and submitsubmitted the required COCA Annual and Mid-Cycle Reports by the established deadlines.
+1. COCA staff will confirm that the COM has completed and submitted the required COCA Annual and Mid-Cycle Reports by the established deadlines.